Creatomatic: Mental health training for Rural Connections

-Taking part in the Rural Connections training seemed like a logical step as we learn how different working environments suit different people, and how everyone has different needs when it comes to work.
+Taking part in the Rural Connections training seemed like a logical step as we learn how different working environments suit different people and how everyone has different needs when it comes to work.

-It was also something that we thought would be useful on an individual level too, giving people the opportunity to recognize any patterns in their workload and stress levels, as well as what they could do independently and what we could do as employers to help manage that.
+It was also something that we thought would be useful on an individual level too, giving people the opportunity to recognise any patterns in their workload and stress levels, as well as what they could do independently and what we could do as employers to help manage that.

 Some of the key things we learnt on the course were that perhaps not everyone has or will ever have a diagnosed mental health condition, and that sometimes issues can be situational, but for those that do it’s important that they are able to talk about it and ask for help without stigma.

 One of the big takeaways seems obvious, but the importance of listening and having supportive conversations.
 Sometimes the best thing to do is to listen to someone and for them to know you’re there and you hear them, rather than trying to offer up help and solutions.